Best Online Casinos in Mexico

-Generally, betting as an entertainment has been around in Mexico for centuries.
+Betting as an entertainment has been around in Mexico for centuries.
 Games of chance and gambling as such are part of the Mexican cultural code.
 Perhaps this is the reason why local residents are so passionate about their punting, and want to enjoy it to the fullest.

-However, punting in the form we know it was introduced to Mexico back in the 19th century as casino games, and already in the beginning of the 20th century, locals were enjoying European-style land based gambling houses.
+However, punting in the form we know it was introduced to Mexico back in the 19th century as casino games, and in the beginning of the 20th century, locals were already enjoying European-style, land-based gambling houses.

 In 1947, amendments were made, and the punting energy that was held under control for so long immediately unleashed itself.
 Unregulated sports betting facilities and gambling houses started to appear literally everywhere.
 The prohibition for punting was still in effect, but nobody seemed to care anymore.

 Since 2004, Mexico hasn’t seen much change in legislation.
 All laws that are in effect today are 50+ years old.
-However, current situation seems to slowly (maybe too slowly) change for the better.
+However, the current situation seems to slowly (maybe too slowly) change for the better.

 Current Situation on Gambling in Mexico

 Today, Mexico remains a gambling heaven - if not in terms of legislation and regulation, then for sure in terms of entertainment and variety.
 Both offline and online betting are free to use.
 The residents can make real money bets on sports betting, dog and horse racing, cockfights and bullfights.
-Less aggressive entertainments include pool, dice, dominoes, and some local table games, mostly enjoyed by older population.
+Less aggressive entertainments include pool, dice, dominoes, and some local table games, mostly enjoyed by the older population.

-However, this is probably still the case because the government has trouble providing proper and effective regulation for land based facilities they already have to deal with - let alone web sites.
+However, this is probably still the case because the government has trouble providing proper and effective regulation for land-based facilities they already have to deal with - let alone web sites.
 There are still no clear and comprehensive laws that would manage online and mobile betting - this is despite the fact that online and mobile punting have been around for years already.

-However, change slowly takes place, and according to rumours, the government can start blocking transactions to and from foreign web casinos, in order to decrease the number of locals betting there.
+However, change slowly takes place, and according to rumours, the government can start blocking transactions to and from foreign web casinos in order to decrease the number of locals betting there.
 On the other hand, international e-wallets are an effective alternative to bank transactions, so this does not seem to be an efficient measure.